rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

 ##### Connection initialization

 The three-way handshake is used to initiate a TCP connection.
 It's responsible for ensuring that both end nodes are available and are ready for data to be transmitted.

-Let's assume that whippoorwill decides to get some files from nightingale on a TCP connection.
-First, whippoorwill sends a packet to nightingale telling him that robin is trying to initiate a TCP connection with a SYN packet.
-As soon as nightingale receives this packet, he knows that whipoorwill wants to talk to him and acknowledges it with a SYN-ACK packet.
+Suppose that **whippoorwill** wants to get some files from **nightingale** on a TCP connection.
+First, **whippoorwill** sends a packet to **nightingale** telling him that **robin** is trying to initiate a TCP connection with a SYN packet.
+As soon as **nightingale** receives this packet, he knows that **whippoorwill** wants to talk to him and acknowledges it with a SYN-ACK packet.

-Finally, when whippoorwill receives this packet, he replies with an ACK to nightingale.
+Finally, when **whippoorwill** receives this packet, he replies with an ACK to nightingale.
 This packet is sometimes called the SYN-ACK-ACK packet, but it's really just an ACK packet.
-Anyhow, this lets both nodes know that everything is ready to roll.
-It all goes something like this.
+This informs both nodes that everything is ready to proceed.
+It looks similar to this:

     whippoorwill to nightingale - SYN
     nightingale to whippoorwill - SYN-ACK
     whippoorwill to nightingale - ACK

-At this point, they are ready to transmit information.  whippoorwill can send TCP packets without any flags and nightingale will reply to each packet with an ACK so whippoorwill knows the data was received.
-If for whatever reason, whippoorwill doesn't see an ACK packet for some data it sent, it will resend that packet.
+At this point, they are ready to transmit information. **whippoorwill** can send TCP packets without any flags and **nightingale** will reply to each packet with an ACK so **whippoorwill** knows that the data was received.
+If, for whatever reason, **whippoorwill** doesn't see an ACK packet for some data it sent, it will resend that packet.

 ##### Connection termination

 So now that we know how to initiate a TCP connection, how do we stop one?
 The answer is the four-way handshake.

 To stop a TCP connection gracefully, both sides must agree that all data transmission has finished.
 When each node has completed all the transmission it intends to do, it will send a FIN packet.
-This is responded to by an ACK.
-Once both nodes have sent FIN and ACK packets, the connection is over.
+This is responded to by an ACK packet.
+After both nodes have sent FIN and ACK packets, the connection is over.
 The reason that both nodes must agree that a transmission is over is simple.
 One node may no longer wish to send data, but the other still has lots to transmit.
-When one node has finished a connection but the other hasn't, the connection is called "half-open".
+When one node has finished a connection but the other hasn't, the connection is called *half-open*.

-Here's an example.
-Going back to whippoorwill and nightingale, whippoorwill has requested a rather large file be sent to him.
-Once this file has begun transmission, whippoorwill decides that he no longer wishes to send anymore requests and gives nightingale a FIN packet.  nightingale ACKs the FIN, but continues to send that large file until that is complete before sending its own FIN.
+For example, suppose that **whippoorwill** has requested a rather large file.
+Once this file has begun transmission, **whippoorwill** decides that he no longer wishes to send anymore requests and gives **nightingale a FIN packet. **nightingale** returns an ACK packet, but continues to send that large file until that is complete before sending its own FIN packet.
 Here we will begin with the three-way handshake, begin transmitting data, and end with a four-way handshake.

     Sender             Receiver       Flags       Content
     ======             ========       =====       =======